Friday, November 5, 2021

 Do not expect to find an abundance of luxury boutiques in Finland.
 Having missed availability in London to buy an item from Fendi, Lewis sought a boutique in Helsinki, but Fendi does not operate a store in Finland.
 Neither does Chanel.
 We located a store called Luxbag For Men that showcased a marginal smattering of top-tier brands, but only one of each.
 The bearded salesman was friendly, but it seems like he spends a lot of time alone in his trendy shop.

-We strode into Stockmann Department Store.
+Next, we went to the Kluuvi neighborhood and strode into Stockmann Department Store.
 Housed in a large Art Moderne building, it has been a retail icon for decades.

 To our worldly perceptions, its layout and assortment was equivalent to Bloomingdale's in the USA.
 We never experienced "pressure to buy" from a sales associate, and they never pouted if we left without making a purchase.
 (We notice that nearly everywhere outside of the USA, and it's nice).